Digital advertisers continue to suffer massive losses every year — about 97% of marketing budgets go to waste because only 3% of ad clicks convert.

 Converting visitors into leads, and those leads into customers doesn’t only depend on how you create your ads.
 Where you direct visitors post-click is just as important as the pre-click stage.

-Optimize the post-click experience for visitors by designing post-click landing page elements that match the message of the ad, don’t take away their attention from the page with distracting navigation links, and make them notice the elements that matter most in fulfilling the conversion goal.
+Optimize the post-click landing page for visitors by designing post-click landing page elements that match the message of the ad, don’t take away their attention from the page with distracting navigation links, and make them notice the elements that matter most in fulfilling the conversion goal.

-Create scalable post-click experiences to ensure that every visitor who clicks through to your post-click landing pages from ads lands on a personalized page that has the right elements to convert them for the respective offer.
+Create scalable post-click landing pages to ensure that every visitor who clicks through to your post-click landing pages from ads lands on a personalized page that has the right elements to convert them for the respective offer.